Heart Rate Detection Using Camera

 Euler Video Magnification Project Link at MIT CSAIL

-The world generates countless signals as it moves ahead in time, but most of these signals are invisible to the human eyes.
-This is due to the frequency of these signals, either it is too low to be perceived as change or it is too high that we can’t see the change actually occurring.
+The world generates countless signals as it moves ahead in time, but most of these signals are invisible to the human eye.
+This is due to the frequency of these signals - either it is too low to be perceived as change or it is too high for us to see the change actually occurring.

-Finding a pattern in a seemingly random event is about how do we process the given information and convert it into something useful.
+Finding a pattern in a seemingly random event is about how we process the given information and convert it into something useful.
 In this article, we try to connect the dots of predicting heart rate with a camera alone.
-For this, we tag the video frame with actual heart rate and get to know which features impact an accurate prediction.
-For example which color signal in our RGB frames contributes towards better prediction and many more such small details.
+For this, we tag the video frames with actual heart rate and analyze which features impact accurate prediction.
+For example, we examine which color signal in our RGB frames contributes towards better prediction and many more such small details.

 Take for instance our eyes and our ability to understand facial expressions in others.
-These changes last in a long enough amount of time that we are able to perceive it.
-But changes exhibited by a heart rate last for a very short period of time and hence become invisible to us.
-With the camera of a sufficiently high frame rate, i.e almost all modern cameras, these changes become visible.
+These changes last long enough that we are able to perceive them.
+But changes exhibited by heart rate last for a very short period of time and hence become invisible to us.
+With a camera of sufficiently high frame rate, i.e. almost all modern cameras, these changes become visible.
 And hence we can find the heart rate.

 Measuring Heart Rate